jcdavis3795/py_locker/README.md

 decrypt
 encrypt

-The usage for these commands are as follows:
+The usage for these commands(in Windows) are as follows:

 *from the py_locker directory*